Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Since my childhood, I have loved this much that I ran fast towards the vendor when I heard the voice of Gol Gappa Wala Gol Gappa Wala immediately asked for the required amount from my mother to buy this tangy and spicy snack, My mother always used to scold me for having this unhygienic snack but who listen of her literally my unforgettable memories of my childhood I never forget it.

-Till now I still love to have this but as I grew up and realized this my mother used to say obviously right totally this snack is unhygienic never know which type of water is being used in making that pani or which oil is being used in frying puris which type of it, so I put it off having more further from a vendor and decided
+Till now I still love to have this, but as I grew up and realized thi,s my mother used to say, obviously right totally this snack is unhygienic never know which type of water is being used in making that pani or which oil is being used in frying puris which type of it, so I put it off having more further from a vendor and decided

 how to make panipuri recipe